elissasoroj/shadie/README.md

-#Program
+#SHaDiE:
-(candidate names: SHaDi, stout)
+## "Simulating Haploid-Diploid Evolution"

-`program` is a wrapper around SLiM3 that implements selection on alternating hapliod/diploid lifecycles and converts user-provided phylogeny into SLiM3-compatible subpopulation demography
+`shadie` is a wrapper around SLiM3 that implements selection on alternating hapliod/diploid lifecycles and converts user-provided phylogeny into SLiM3-compatible subpopulation demography

 ### In Development